Configuration¶

 CURRENT NAME ENDPOINT PATH

-Clients can also be removed using jmp client delete <name>
+Clients can also be removed using jmp delete <name>

 :